Top of the Hill

 (Jeffries Addition)

-Park near green building to walk or drive-up Ball Lane.
-Drive along Knapper Drive to see James and Desper graves.
+Park near green building to walk or drive up Ball Lane.
+Drive along Knapper Drive to see James and Desper graves

 Historical Pictures courtesy of James Randall Collection at Kanawha County Main Library

-Anderson Hunt Brown (1880-1974) began his career as a stove pipe maker and carpet apprentice before becoming a trombone player in the show "Uncle Tom’s Cabin."
+Anderson Hunt Brown (1880-1974) began his career as a stove pipe maker and carpet apprentice before becoming a trombone player in the show Uncle Tom’s Cabin.
 He lived in Boston from 1907-1914 as a member of the Victoria Orchestra.
-Upon returning to West Virginia, he purchased real estate, established a business in “The Block” and helped build the Ferguson Hotel which hosted many notable celebrities.
-Brown served as Chairman Emeritus of the First Baptist Church, was a lifetime member of the Mattie V. Lee Home and was elected to the Charleston City Council in 1967.
-He instituted and won many civil rights cases.
+Upon returning to West Virginia, he purchased real estate, established a business in “The Block,” and helped build the Ferguson Hotel, which hosted many notable celebrities.

-The Normans - John Clavon Norman Sr. (1892- 1967) was born in Bloomfield, New Jersey.
-Following the death of his parents, he was raised by his grandmother in North Carolina.
-He served in the U.S. Army during World War I, where he attained the rank of First Lieutenant.
-Norman pursued his studies in architecture at Carnegie Technical Institute, becoming the seventh licensed architect in West Virginia and the second African American to achieve this distinction in 1922.
+John Clavon Norman Sr. (1892-1967) pursued his studies in architecture at Carnegie Technical Institute, becoming the seventh licensed architect in West Virginia and the second African American to achieve this distinction in 1922.
 He built a thriving architectural career in Charleston, West Virginia, designing homes in prestigious neighborhoods as well as various public buildings.
 He chaired the department of architecture and engineering at the now West Virginia State University.
-Norman was deeply engaged in his community and held the position of archon for the Sigma Pi Phi Fraternity, Boule regional chapter.
 During World War II he contributed to classified construction projects before returning to his architectural practice.
-In 1924, he married Ruth Stephenson Norman, (1898-1990) a dedicated educator and community leader who hosted a radio show for thirty three years and received multiple accolades, including Howard University Trustee Award for Distinguished Post-Graduate Achievement and the "West Virginia Mother of the Year" in 1975.
+In 1924, he married Ruth Stephenson (1898-1990), a dedicated educator and community leader who hosted a radio show for thirty three years and received multiple accolades, including the Howard University Trustee Award for Distinguished Post-Graduate Achievement and the West Virginia Mother of the Year in 1975.
 They had one son, John Clavon Norman (1930-2014), who excelled academically, graduating magna cum laude from Harvard University and earning his medical degree in 1954.
 After serving in the U.S. Navy, Dr. Norman became an associate professor at Harvard Medical School, conducted organ transplantation research and contributed to developing the first abdominal left ventricular assist device at the Texas Heart Institute.
 He later chaired the surgery department at Marshall University School of Medicine.

-Elizabeth Mason Harden Gilmore (1910 – 1986) was the first woman licensed funeral director and was a leading civil rights activist in Charleton.
+Elizabeth Mason Harden Gilmore (1910-1986) was the first woman licensed funeral director and was a leading civil rights activist in Charleton.
 She co-founded Harden-Harden Funeral Home with her first husband.
 Upon his death she moved the funeral home to a stately mansion, which also served as her residence on what is now Leon Sullivan Way.
 The home is listed on the National Register of Historic Places.
+Mrs. Gilmore was an organizer and executive secretary of the Charleston chapter of the Congress of Racial Equality (CORE).
+Her Girl Scout troop was the first Black troop admitted to Camp Anne Bailey, near Lewisburg.